Utopiayile Rajavu

 Utopiayile Rajavu (The King Of Utopia) is a 2015 Malayalam satirical comedy film directed by Kamal and penned by PS Rafeeque.
-It stars Mammootty, Sethulakshmi, Jewel Mary, KPAC Lalitha, Janardhanan, TG Ravi, Joy Mathew, Sudheer Karamana, Nandu and Indrans.
+It stars Mammootty,S. P. Sreekumar, Jewel Mary, KPAC Lalitha, Janardhanan, Tini Tom, Joy Mathew, Sudheer Karamana, Nandu and Indrans.
 Ouseppachan composed the soundtrack.
 The film released on 27 August 2015.

 Plot

 The film follows the life of CP Swathanthryan, son of freedom fighter Chembakassery Parameswaran Pillai.
 His uncle, Soman Thampi, is a crook who envies CP's wealth and is a constant troublemaker for him.
 He is determined to win the legal suit filed by CP.
 Losing it would result in reinstating the wealth he forcibly obtained.
 CP wants to be famous at any cost, which triggers hilarious events.
 After many incidents, he realizes that one should not chase fame; fame should chase us based on our deeds.
 The rest of the story deals with how he brings justice to people to whom it was denied and delayed.